-(56) Hospice homemaker--A person working for an agency licensed to provide hospice services who meets the qualifications described in §97.845 of this chapter (relating to Hospice Homemaker Qualifications).
+(56) Hospice homemaker--A person working for an agency licensed to provide hospice services who meets the qualifications described in §558.845 of this chapter (relating to Hospice Homemaker Qualifications).

 (57) Hospice services--Services, including services provided by unlicensed personnel under the delegation of a registered nurse or physical therapist, provided to a client or a client's family as part of a coordinated program consistent with the standards and rules adopted under this chapter.
-These services include palliative care for terminally ill clients and support services for clients and their families that:
+These services include physical care and support services to optimize quality of life for terminally ill clients and their families that:

-(A) are available 24 hours a day, seven days a week, during the last stages of illness, during death, and during bereavement;
+(A) are available 24 hours a day, seven days a week, during the last stages of illness, death, and bereavement;

 (B) are provided by a medically directed interdisciplinary team; and

-(C) may be provided in a home, nursing facility, residential unit, or inpatient unit according to need.
+(C) may be provided in a home, nursing facility, residential unit, inpatient unit, or other residence according to need.
 These services do not include inpatient care normally provided in a licensed hospital to a terminally ill person who has not elected to be a hospice client.
-For the purposes of this definition, the word "home" includes a person's "residence" as defined in this section.

 (58) IDR--Informal dispute resolution.
 An informal process that allows an agency to refute a violation or condition-level deficiency cited during a survey.